 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.

-Note that all of the measurements listed in the sections below assume the ingredient is being spooned into the cup.
+Below you will find charts for grams to cup measurements for common baking ingredients.
+Note that all of the measurements listed in the sections assume the ingredient is being spooned into the cup.
 If you're using the 'dip and sweep' method, consider reducing the amount in your cup by 10-15%.

 100 grams to cups